jirimotyl/PsychometricCurse/DATA_LICENSE.md

 3. **Attribution**: You must attribute the data contributors as specified in the dataset documentation.
 4. **No commercial use**: You may not use this data for commercial purposes.
 5. **Non-commercial restriction**: This data is licensed only for use within this project and may not be extracted, repurposed, or used in any other context.
+6. **Qualified Use**: Any interpretation, analysis, or application of this data must be performed by, or under the direct supervision of, a **licensed psychologist or a professional skilled in psychometrics**.
+Unqualified use or interpretation of this data is strictly prohibited.

 For permission to use this data outside of **PsychometricCurse**, please contact **jiri.motyl@vfn.cz** or the original authors of the datasets, as mentioned in the documentation of this project.